lbrown1591/csa-associate/notes/database/RDS.md

     - MySQL, Oracle, SQL Server, PostgreSQL, MariaDB, Aurora
     - Uses AWS KMS
     - Once your RDS instance is encrypted, so are read replicas, backups, and snapshots
+- You can force failover in multi-AZ by rebooting the RDS instance

 ## Features